hashicorp/terraform/website/source/intro/use-cases.html.markdown

 This configuration can then be used by Terraform to to automatically setup and modify settings by interfacing with the control layer.
 This allows configuration to be versioned and changes to be automated.
-As an example, [AWS VPC](http://aws.amazon.com/vpc/) is the largest deployments and commonly used SDN implementations, and [can be configured by Terraform](/docs/providers/aws/r/vpc.html).
+As an example, [AWS VPC](http://aws.amazon.com/vpc/) is one of the most commonly used SDN implementations, and [can be configured by Terraform](/docs/providers/aws/r/vpc.html).

 #### Resource Schedulers